-Images shot with Ilford Pan 400 in Canon Sure Shot AF-7
+Images shot on Ilford Pan 400 in a Canon Sure Shot AF-7

-So I bought some Ilford Pan 400 – a film that seems common in Asia but unavailable in the US or the UK – and did exactly that.
+So I bought some Ilford Pan 400 – a film that doesn’t seem very common in the US or the UK, although you can get it from eBay – and did exactly that.

 The main project for the rolls was shooting a trip to my better half’s home town, which I did.